BNasmith/PTForsyth/PTFWorkofChrist.md

 trying to destroy the privileges secured by our national lack of education and to sacrifice Christianity to mind.
-People say we do not want so much intellect in preaching ; we want sympathy and unction.
+People say we do not want so much intellect in preaching; we want sympathy and unction.
 Now, I am always look- ing afield, and looking forward, and thinking about the prospects of the Church in the great